 - Many users describe encountering the same Could not create the Java virtual machine error when launching an application.

-- Before reinstalling Java, you can try setting up a new system variable for Java, to see if it makes any difference.
+- Try setting up a new system variable for Java, to see if it makes any difference.

 The Java virtual machine fatal exception error pops up for some users when they try to launch software built on Java.
 Minecraft users are no stranger to this issue.